Landsil/Ulanzi-clock-AWTRIX/README.md

 # Ulanzi-clock-AWTRIX
 Those are my config notes for setting up Ulanzi LED clock with AWTRIX host on Raspberry PI

-If this page is mostly empty then congratulations, you are waaaay to early.
-Please come back in a day of two.

 ## Links
 1. [Ulanzi Smart Pixel Clock](https://www.ulanzi.com/products/ulanzi-pixel-smart-clock-2882)
 2. [AWTRIX docs](https://awtrixdocs.blueforcer.de/#/en-en/host?id=quickstart)